Intrum uudistuu

 When it is necessary for the performance of the contract or in accordance with our legitimate interest, we can verify that the data we hold is correct and enrich your personal data by combining it with data from different sources, among others, the following sources:

-• From our client, who can be a creditor or a company that sells your invoice to us
+• From our client, who can be the original creditor, a company that has purchased the debt or a company that sells your invoice to us

 • From you or your representative, agent or trustee

-• Through the implementation of our services (information related to invoicing and collection)
+• Through the implementation of our services (information related collection)

-• From the Finnish Digital Agency (address and personal information as well as interest protection information)
+• From Digital and Population Data Services Agency (address and personal information as well as information of guardianship of an adult)

-• From the Legal Register Center (bankruptcy, corporate restructuring and debt restructuring information)
+• From the Legal Register Centre (bankruptcy, corporate restructuring and debt adjustment information)

 • From the credit information registers of credit information companies (public payment remark information)

-• From the Tax authority (Public tax information and income, tax information in certain cases)
+• From the Tax Administration (Public tax information and income, tax information in certain cases)

 • From the Finnish Patent and Registration Office (invoicing and/or collection customer identification information)